Emmanuel Saban Laryea

-Emmanuel Saban Laryea (born 12 December 1995) is a Ghanaian professional footballer.
-As of 2019, he plays for Ococias Kyoto AC.
+Emmanuel Saban Laryea (born 12 December 1995) is a Ghanaian professional footballer who plays as a defensive midfielder for Ethiopian Premier League club Sidama Coffee.

-Career
+Club career

 Laryea began his career at Dragon FC in 2008.
 He joined Aurorus (Hearts of Oak Junior) in 2010, where he later joined the senior team Hearts of Oak in 2012.

-Dire Dawa City

-In late 2017, Laryea signed for Ethiopian Premier League club Dire Dawa City S.C.
+In late 2017, Laryea signed for Ethiopian Premier League club Dire Dawa City.

-Ococias Kyoto AC

 Laryea joined Japanese club Ococias Kyoto AC in February 2019.

-International
+International career

-Saban played his two games for the Ghana national football team in 2015 African Nations Championship qualification.
+Saban made two appearances for the Ghana national team in 2015 African Nations Championship qualification.